AvirukBasak/shsc-lang/docs/LanguageDocs.md

 #### Module `dbg`
 - `dbg:typename` returns identifier name of one of the [global variables for types](#global-variables-for-types)
 - `dbg:refcnt` returns total number of references to an object
+- `dbg:id` returns hex string of the memory address of an object

 #### Module `io`
 - `io:print` prints string form of data (calls `tostr`)